vmlrodrigues/curtaurl/TOOLS.md

-# Software related to Chhoto URL
+# Software related to CurtaURL

-# Official CLI application
+# CLI application

-It's maintained by me, even though I cannot promise to provide proper support.
+This CLI app is maintained by the original author of Chhoto URL, and should be compatible with CurtaURL.
 Take a look at it [here](https://github.com/SinTan1729/chhoto-url-cli).
+Some tools may still use the original Chhoto URL branding and defaults; adjust endpoints and names as needed.

 # 3rd Party Tools